osrf/gazebo_design/nested_model/nested_model.md

 compatible.

 * `model.sdf`
-    * add a new custom element, e.g. `nested_sdf`, to indicate that it can be nested.
+    * add a new custom element, e.g. `nested_sdf`, in the sdf description to indicate that it can be nested.
 * `state.sdf`
     * similar to `model.sdf` - add an element to indicate that it can be nested.